wanyakrecipes/coft-web/content/library.md

 title = "library"
 +++

-A list of articles, books, documentaries, films and records that continue to resonate with me. (last updated 7th September 2022)
+A list of articles, books, documentaries, films and records that continue to resonate with me. (last updated 6th October 2022)

 # Literature

+Alegre, Susie.
+(2022) *Freedom to Think: The Long Struggle to Liberate Our Minds*

 Ballard, JG.
 (1971) *Vermilion Sands*.